 Domestic students (Australian citizens, Permanent residents and New Zealand citizens) who wish to apply for admission into an undergraduate degree program at USC after completing the TPP are required to lodge an Application — Undergraduate (Direct) form to Student Central.
 The form is available from Application forms page.
 More information is available at Apply for an undergraduate program from TPP.

-International students should go to the Applying for admission page for more information and to download the application form.
+International students should go to the Application forms for International students page for more information and to download the application form.

 For PDF documents you must have the free Adobe Acrobat Reader, which can be downloaded from the Adobe Download page.